ryanfitzer/Example-RequireJS-jQuery-Project/readme.md

 Based on the original [RequireJS + jQuery][original] example by James Burke, the author of [RequireJS][requirejs].

+Note: this version is not compatible with RequireJS 2.0.
+Support for 2.0 is being worked on in the [dev2.0 branch][dev2.0] and will be ready any minute now.
+I just need to do a little more testing with the r.js 2.0.

 ## About ##

 [AMD][amd] and [RequireJS][requirejs] enable a more modular approach to code organization.
 This approach can present a significant learning curve.
 Using jQuery in your project can complicate things further if you have multiple contributors and/or 3rd party scripts injecting their own versions of jQuery into the page.